aram-wealthmore/airbnb_dashboard_python/instructions/SectionOne/Step1.md

 #### 6. Verify the Server

-Open your web browser and navigate to `http://127.0.0.1:5000/`.
+Open your web browser and navigate to [http://127.0.0.1:5000/](http://127.0.0.1:5000/).
 You should see the message "Hello, World!" displayed in your browser.

+Congratulations!
+You have successfully set up a basic Flask server.
+You can close the server by pressing `Ctrl + C` in the terminal.

+**_TIP_**: Unlike Jupyter notebooks, you now have a persistent server running in the background.
+If you make changes to your code, you will need to restart the server to see the changes reflected in your browser.

 ### Summary